mkwski/Nikflix/README.md

 - 🔘 New Button: netflix-speed-toggle added to the right control section.
 - 🔁 Speed Cycle: Cycles through playback speeds:
   1x → 1.25x → 1.5x → 1.75x → 2x → 1x ...

-### Fixed
-- Fixed the issue where the back button remained visible when the controller disappeared.

 ## 👥 Contributors
 <a href="https://github.com/YidirK/Nikflix/graphs/contributors">